wintvelt/sst-test/README.md

 - `.github/workflows/myfirstaction.yml` contains (github) CI/CD workflow for deploying to dev or prod, and to publish any npm package on client side (if the npm folder exists)
 - `npm/` contains the client package to published
 - `src/` service core code/ business logic
+- `stackdef/` is optional, in this example contains png picture of service structure - use npm package [stack-graph](https://www.npmjs.com/package/stack-graph) to create these
 - `stacks/` infrastructure-as-code setup of the AWS architecture of the service - will be deployed by CI/CD action workflow only if branch is master (to prod) or dev (to dev)
 - `test/` contains all tests (duh).
 Naming is relevant for CI/CD workflow [see below](##tests)